 - Labs are individual assignments.
 Discussing lab topics is allowed, but the submissions must be unique.
-Sharing of code is not allowed. - You must write code, assembly, compile, and debug the software on a RPi 3b/3b+/4b and submit the assignment by 11:59pm on Canvas to the TA.
-There is a 25% reduction in credit for each day that the lab assignment is late.
+Sharing of code is not allowed. - You should complete and submit each lab assignment by 11:59pm on the due date.
+There is a 20% reduction in credit for each week day that the lab assignment is late.